adhaamehab/adhaamehab.github.io/about.md

 [ArqamFC](https://arqamfc.com)(now [Statsbomb.com](http://statsbomb.com)) : ArqamFC is an analytics firm focused on collecting and analysing football data.

-- Leading 2 Engineers (Data-Infrastructure and backend team) in addition to backend interns.

-- Co-Designed and Implemented new scalable architecture.

-- Maintaining and implementing all  backend services.

  ***Data Scientist***

 July 2018 -  Feb 2019

 [ArqamFC](https://arqamfc.com)(now [Statsbomb.com](http://statsbomb.com)) : ArqamFC is an analytics firm focused on collecting and analysing football data.

-Worked as a full stack data scientist for cairo team which is responsible for all the data infrastructure including syncing, validation, steaming, etc. Also responsible for computer vision projects in detecting and tracking players.

 --